 Skip Navigation

 This page will be updated as new information becomes available.
-Our goal is to be an outstanding resource guiding our parents through the process of applying for a Texas education savings account.
+Our goal is to be an outstanding resource guiding our parents through the process of applying for a Texas Education Freedom Account.

 • Effective Date: September 1, 2025.
 Program launch: 2026–2027 school year.